MyLovelyAxe/ros_multidevices_rtmslam/README.md

 #### 3) PC: real-time SLAM

-On PC, enter the conda env for [MASt3R-SLAM-ROS](https://github.com/MyLovelyAxe/MASt3R-SLAM-ROS):
+On PC, open a new terminal, enter the conda env for [MASt3R-SLAM-ROS](https://github.com/MyLovelyAxe/MASt3R-SLAM-ROS):

 ```bash
 conda activate mast3r
 ```

-Start process of MASt3R-SLAM which subscribes live-stream compressed images from ZMQ socket and reconstruct 3D scene in real-time:
+Start process of MASt3R-SLAM which subscribes live-stream compressed images from ZMQ socket and reconstructs 3D scene in real-time:

 ```bash
 python main.py